elastic/connectors/README.md

 The framework serves two distinct, but related use cases:

 - Customizing an existing Elastic connector client
-- Building a new connector client
+- Building a new self-managed connector

 ### Guides for using the framework